-As MBUK celebrates its 30th anniversary (special issue goes on sale 12 July) one of its founders and original editor Tym Manley along with popular MTB photographer and ongoing regular contributor Steve Behr have both been nominated for places in the illustrious MTB Hall of Fame.
+As MBUK celebrates its 30th anniversary (special issue goes on sale 12 July), co-founder and original editor Tym Manley plus popular MTB photographer and ongoing regular contributor Steve Behr have both been nominated for places in the illustrious MTB Hall of Fame.

-In order to cast your vote you need to sign up and support the Marin Mountain Bike Museum – where the hall of fame is hosted.
-It costs $7 to join, but that entitles you to cast 4 votes, of which Tym and Steve count as one.
+In order to cast your vote, you need to sign up and support the Marin Mountain Bike Museum, where the hall of fame is hosted.
+It costs $7 to join, but that entitles you to cast four votes, of which Tym and Steve count as one.

-The other UK representative is downhill legend and all round mountain biking good guy Steve Peat – who's definitely worth your other vote.
-So there's your value right there – helping get the UK well and truly represented in this global mountain biking institution.
+The other UK representative is downhill legend and all-round mountain biking good guy Steve Peat, who's definitely worth your other vote.
+So there's your value right there – helping to get the UK well and truly represented in this global mountain biking institution.
 Let's face it, where would be right now without any of them?